RunarFosse/convolve/README.md

 Arguments are given on the format m,n where m is the n.o. rows and n is the n.o. columns.

+Stride and padding can also be given as a single integer, meaning that horizontal and vertical stride/padding is equal.

 Padding input has to be non-positive, where as input, kernel and stride have to be strictly positive.